-- 5.3.
+- vii.
+Provision of additional navigation equipment beyond the requirements of Regulation 19 of SOLAS Chapter V, e.g. ships will need to have at least two nonmagnetic means to determine and display their heading, provision of two or more echo-sounding transducers for ice-strengthened ships, GNSS compass for ships intended to proceed to areas above 80° latitude; - viii.
+Additional stability and subdivision requirements applicable to new ships are addressed in Chapter 4 of the Polar Code.
+New ships of Category A and B shall have sufficient residual stability at all loading conditions to sustain ice-related damages. - 5.3.
+Where a ship is intended to operate in conditions prone to ice accretion, specific measures minimising ice accretion must be introduced.
+The effect of ice accretion on the stability of the ship should be included in the PWOM as well as measures to de-ice the ship structure and fittings. - 5.4.
 Key parameters defining the ship's ability to navigate in Polar Waters shall be addressed via operational limitations.
-The operational limitations will be listed in the Polar Ship Certificate. - 5.4.
-Operational limitations as addressed in Paragraph 1.5 of Part 1-A of the Polar Code will need to be determined individually for each ship intended to operate in Polar Waters, taking into account any existing ice-strengthening measures (including assigned ice-class, if any), anticipated ice conditions and operation in low air temperatures in the area of intended operations in Polar Waters. - 5.5.
-Any restrictions that may be applied to a ship through Coastal State regulations4 in the area where the ship intends to operate shall apply concurrently with the Polar Code and should not form a part of the operational limitations. - 5.6.
-IMO has introduced an assessment methodology approach called Polar Operational Limit Assessment Risk Indexing System (POLARIS), details of which can be found in the Appendix to circular MSC.1/Circ.1519. - 5.7.
-Utilisation of POLARIS will provide a method of assessing operational limitations and ship's capabilities in ice, referenced to IACS Polar Class commonly used by Classification Societies for ice-strengthened ship design. - 5.8.
-The BMA acknowledges a multitude of existing ice-strengthened ships currently operating globally have been designed to other requirements, such as Finnish-Swedish Ice Class Rules or Russian Ice Categories.
+The operational limitations shall be listed in the Polar Ship Certificate. - 5.5.
+Operational limitations as addressed in Paragraph 1.5 of Part 1-A of the Polar Code will need to be determined individually for each ship intended to operate in Polar Waters, taking into account any existing ice-strengthening measures (including assigned ice-class, if any), anticipated ice conditions and operation in low air temperatures in the area of intended operations in Polar Waters. - 5.6.
+Any restrictions that may be applied to a ship through Coastal State regulations in the area where the ship intends to operate shall apply concurrently with the Polar Code and should not form a part of the operational limitations. - 5.7.
+IMO has introduced an assessment methodology approach called Polar Operational Limit Assessment Risk Indexing System (POLARIS), details of which can be found in the Appendix to circular MSC.1/Circ.1519. - 5.8.
+Utilisation of POLARIS will provide a method of assessing operational limitations and ship's capabilities in ice, referenced to IACS Polar Class commonly used by Classification Societies for ice-strengthened ship design. - 5.9.
+The BMA acknowledges a multitude of existing ice-strengthened ships currently operating globally have been designed to other requirements, such as Finnish-Swedish Ice Class Rules or Russian Ice Categories. - 5.10.
 The categorisation of ship ice-strengthening measures within the Polar Code however refers to IACS Polar Class ice classes.
 The owners of any ship designed to such other requirements shall, in cooperation with the Classification Society, develop an approach to provide a clear cross-reference of operational limitations at least equivalent to that outlined in MSC.1/Circ.1519.
-Guidance for determining equivalent ice class is included in Paragraph 4 of Part 1-B of the Polar Code. - 5.9.
-The BMA accepts other methods or approaches to drafting operational limitations for a ship intended to operate in ice, such as Canadian Arctic Ice
+Guidance for determining equivalent ice class is included in Paragraph 4 of Part 1-B of the Polar Code.